JeslynB9/CSharpProjects/README.md

   ```bash
  dotnet run
  ```
+ To close the application, click on the exit at the top of the window.

  # Tetris
  Tetris is the practical application, where you are able to play the game Tetris.
 Instead of blocks, we are using cats!\
  To run this project, follow these steps: